This page was reviewed under our medical and editorial policy by

 Other, more likely causes of lung nodules include:

-What happens after a pulmonary nodule or nodules is discovered depends on three factors:
+What happens after a pulmonary nodule is discovered depends on three factors:

 Because a biopsy can cause complications like bleeding, infection or a collapsed lung, it’s only done if the risk of cancer is high enough to justify the risk of biopsy.